Corporate

 Plan a weekday block

-We work with two private chefs in the Cowichan Valley who cook out of our kitchen.
+We work with private chefs based in Victoria who cook out of our kitchen.
 Halibut from Cowichan Bay in summer, Cowichan duck and root vegetables in winter.
 Most groups skip the in-and-out lunch debate and let us run the menu.

-If you'd rather cook, the kitchen has two ovens, a six-burner gas range, and enough cookware for sixteen.
+If you'd rather cook, the kitchen has two ovens, a Lacanche induction range, and enough cookware for sixteen.
 Costco run on request.

 Ask about chefs